ionzero/vouchsafe/vouchsafe-identity-specification.md

    first `.` delimiter.
 This is the expected hash value.

 2. **Decode the public key.**
-   Base64-decode the `iss_key` field to obtain the underlying key material.
+   Base64-decode `iss_key` to obtain the DER-encoded Ed25519 SubjectPublicKeyInfo structure.
-   This MUST be a DER-encoded public key consistent with the algorithm used to generate the URN.

 3. **Extract the raw key bytes.**
    From the DER-encoded structure, extract the canonical raw key bytes (e.g.,